abilkhan024/vimium-native/README.md

 rm -rf ./vimium-native-build
 ```

-# Contriubtion
+# Contribution

 There is no particular strong code style or principles in this project, so do
 whatever you see fit, minor adjustments can be done at any moment later.

-However fews key things that needs to be followed:
+However few key things that needs to be followed:

 - Ensure that app is always runnable simply by running `swift build` without
   relying on IDE/Xcode features